 Hi, I'm Kalle, a Finnish writer, journalist, and marketer living in New York City.

-I have worked in managerial positions at Penguin Press in London – one of the most prestigious nonfiction publishers anywhere – and at Demos Helsinki, Finland’s leading nonpartisan think tank promoting civic participation and a carbon-neutral society.
+Before New York, I worked in managerial positions at Penguin Press in London – one of the most prestigious nonfiction publishers in the books industry – and at Demos Helsinki, Finland’s leading nonpartisan think tank that promotes civic participation and a carbon-neutral society.

-Nowadays I teach creative writing as well, and have run nonfiction workshops in the Undergraduate Creative Writing Program at Columbia University, and at Writing Pad, a Los Angeles-based writing school.
+Nowadays I teach creative writing too, and have taught nonfiction workshops at Columbia University, and at Writing Pad, a Los Angeles-based writing school.
 I am also available for hire as an independent editor.

-I'd love to hear from you.
-Feel free to get in touch at kalle.mattila[at]columbia.edu or through the link below.
+Get in touch, I'd love to hear from you.
+Feel free to email me at kalle.mattila[at]columbia.edu or through the link below.